 How are DBT and dual diagnosis related?

 At Skyland Trail, some clients are assigned to both the dialectical behavior therapy (DBT) core group and the dual diagnosis core group.
 The DBT core group often is appropriate for clients who struggle with emotion regulation and impulsive behaviors or who have a co-occurring diagnosis of borderline personality disorder.

 The dual diagnosis program intersects with the residential DBT curriculum at Skyland Trail in several ways.
 For many patients, using alcohol or drugs is an impulsive behavior or a behavior that leads to other impulsive actions.
 Strategies learned in DBT can be applied to maintaining sobriety, and the 12-approach reinforces many of the same concepts.
-For example, “opposite action” is a concept taught in DBT that helps you break unhealthy behavior patterns.
-Instead of doing the thing you usually would do based on habit or impulse, this DBT skill teaches you to do the opposite action instead.
-The 12-step approach teaches a similar concept and applies it to sobriety, phrasing it as “throw your butt, and your head will follow.”
+Skills such as wise mind, opposite action, urge surfing, radical acceptance, turning the mind, and TIPP are just a few examples of DBT strategies that a patient can use alongside a 12 step program to support their sobriety.

 The 12-step focus on repairing relationships also complements skills learned in DBT to improve relationships through validation, radical acceptance, and interpersonal skills.